 We will walk you through the process, beginning with an assessment of whether your decedent's estate needs probate administration, and if so, what type.
 We perform an analysis of the decedent's property and debtor issues.
 At all times, our goal is to reassure you that you will be supported throughout the probate process.

 In addition to years of experience with probate administration, we are also well-versed in probate litigation.
 This means we understand where probate cases often run into trouble, and how to prevent them from doing so.
-It also means that in the event probate litigation is unavoidable, we are well-equipped to represent you and protect your interests.

 The law office of Lisa Jo Spencer, P.A. handles cases mainly in Okaloosa, Walton, Santa Rosa and Brevard Counties.
 To learn more about the probate process in Florida or the services we offer, please contact our office at (850) 226-4998 to schedule a consultation.